hasiblolic/questboard-v0.1/README.md

 # Questboard

-App to create groups or families and create quests.
-Theses quests serve as a task tracker and allow people to complete quests for rewards.
-Have lazy kids?
+App to create quests for parties or individuals.
+Theses quests serve as a task to complete and allow people to collect rewards.
+Have kids?
 Give them quests to complete for their allowance.
+Have employees and you need to get certain tasks done for that next project?
+Give them quests and allow them to earn rewards.
+The possibilities are endless.

-###### Progress
+##### Progress
 Backend API functioning with crud capabilities.
 Will add onto it as project scales.
 Frontend has basics laid out to use the backend api.
-Next steps include creating profile page as well as family/groups to create interconnectivity
+Next steps include creating profile page as well as parties to create interconnectivity.

-# How to use/copy
+### How to use/copy
 Copy/download code and install using npm.
 Front end and backend have seperate dependencies

-# License
+### License
 MIT License

 Copyright (c) 2022 Hasib Lolic